sirus-the-beaver/self.checkout/README.md

 This project is a self-checkout system designed to streamline the shopping experience.

-More specifically, the end-goal is to have a program that will allow for in-store shoppers to puruchase alcoholic beverages from the self-checkout registers.
+The end-goal is to have a program that will allow for in-store shoppers to puruchase alcoholic beverages from the self-checkout registers.

 Currently, you're only allowed to purchase alcoholic beverages at employee-operated registers.